Production & Terms

 - The Company may modify these terms and conditions as needed.

-- Prices are based on USA currency for a book with no more than 70 pages.
-The Company reserves the right to deny orders for books with more than 70 pages or charge an additional fee for extra pages.
+- Prices are based on USA currency for a book with 70 pages or fewer.
+The Company reserves the right to deny orders for books with more than 70 pages or charge extra fees.

 - The Company reserves the right to change prices at its discretion.
 Prices will be posted on the web site.